Sticky Icon

 Who Benefits from Ayurveda Treatment?

-• Patients indicated for Total Knee Replacement (TKR) Surgery: These individuals may benefit from conservative management by Ayurveda to delay/avoid surgery.
+• Individuals Indicated for Total Knee Replacement (TKR) Surgery: These may benefit from Ayurveda to delay or avoid surgery.

-• Patients with early to moderate stages of Osteoarthritis: Ayurveda therapies can help reduce inflammation, restore joint function, and slow disease progression in these individuals.
+• Patients with early to moderate stages of Osteoarthritis: Ayurveda therapies can help reduce inflammation and restore joint function while slowing the disease progression in these patients.

-• Patients looking for whole-person management: Individuals looking for an approach that addresses not only joint pain but also other comorbidities and quality of life can benefit from AyurVAID’s whole-person-based treatments.
+• Individuals looking for whole-person management: Those who seek an intervention for joint pain, other comorbidities, and quality of life can benefit from AyurVAID’s whole-person-based treatments.

-• Post-TKR Surgery: Individuals who suffer from pain and inflammation after TKR can seek Ayurveda therapy as a rehabilitation program.
+• Post-TKR Surgery: Individuals who suffer from pain and inflammation after having undergone TKR surgery can seek Ayurveda therapy for rehabilitation.

 Who May Not Benefit from Ayurveda Treatment?

-While Ayurveda aims for root cause reversal for OA patients, the scope may be restricted to pain and symptom management in some cases, as below:
+While Ayurveda aims for root cause reversal for Osteoarthritis patients, the scope may be restricted to pain and symptom management in some cases, as below:

-• Patients with advanced stage OA: Very little cartilage remains, which causes constant pain, swelling, and stiffness.
-Furthermore, the muscles appear smaller and weak, indicating a balding tyre.
+• Patients with advanced stage Osteoarthritis: Very little cartilage remains, which causes constant pain, swelling, and stiffness.
+Furthermore, the muscles appear smaller and weaker, indicating a balding tyre.

 • Extremely fragile patients: Patients who are debilitated or extremely weak and cannot withstand Panchakarma procedures.

-• OA associated with a complete ligament tear and unhealed knee fractures
+• Osteoarthritis is associated with a complete ligament tear and unhealed knee fractures

 Freedom from Surgery and Steroids with Our Precision Ayurveda Medical Care